 NYC guitarist Michael Sheridan recently released an album of mixed classical guitar favourites and arrangements of jazz and Latin American hits.
 From Django Reinhardt, Roland Dyens, to Villa-Lobos this album has some serious appeal.
 One thing I like about the album is the nice recording sound – almost zero background noise and a beautiful guitar sound – and the mix of jazz style arrangements to formally composed music.
 Reinhardt is one of my personal favourites so I was very excited to hear this album.

 The Villa-lobos was also fun track.
-Sheridan takes much more rubato than I’m used to but it made listening to the track a fresh and enjoyable experience and it sounded so Brazilian!
+Sheridan takes much more rubato than I’m used to but it made listening to the track a fresh and enjoyable experience.
 Too many people rip through this work without having fun with the repetitive form.
-I did a good re-listen on this track just for fun.

 The Expatriates, written by Sheridan is a sorrowful little work but not without beauty or moments of hope.
 The language is fairly traditional with some nice jazzy chords and lines in there.
 He has an excellent sense of forward momentum.
-I hope he continues to write for the instrument as I think there is real potential here.
 This was a nice touch to the album and gives us a closer look at the performer/musician.